Keerthanana212223060122/Module-17/Generate a Graph for a Given Fixed Degree Sequence.md

 ![Screenshot 2025-05-07 182708](https://github.com/user-attachments/assets/d562a2a4-4a58-4e22-b54e-268aea796dbd)

 ## RESULT:
-Hence, the program is successfully executed and a simple graph has been generated for the given fixed degree sequence.
+Hence, The program is successfully executed and a simple graph has been generated for the given fixed degree sequence.